The Sleeping Lion

 The Sleeping Lion is a 1919 American silent Western film directed by Rupert Julian and starring Monroe Salisbury, Pat Moore and Rhea Mitchell.
+Location shooting for the film was completed at Keen Camp in the San Jacinto Mountains in Riverside County, and in San Bernardino County, CA.

+The film held openings in New York City at the New York Theatre and in Los Angeles at the Superba Theatre.

 Synopsis

 Tony, an Italian American from New York buys a ranch out West to start a new life with his adopted son, but soon gets in bad with the local bully.
 Both Tony and the bully, Durant, are fighting over a girl, and when Tony learns to shoot in case of a future fight.
 Tony marches over to Durant and challenges him, they give their guns to the bystanders and engage in a battle royal.
 Tony's son rides for help and leads some cowboys to his father's aid.